dave2walsh/weather_forecasts/README.md

 * Have a better UI

 # Assumptions

+* No street address is necessary, since the weather is assumed to be uniform within a zip code

 * Only a small number of addresses will be saved, as addresses#index grabs all the addresses